ifreyk/scgpt-age/README.md

 The analysis uses the **AgeAnno dataset** comprising scRNA-seq data from 13 human tissues across donors aged 20-100 years.
 Key preprocessing steps include:

-- Log-normalization of raw count matrices
+- Binned-normalization of raw count matrices
 - Exclusion of genes expressed in <1% of cells
 - Removal of mitochondrial, ribosomal, and hemoglobin genes
 - Subsampling to 3,000 age-associated genes due to computational constraints